dwheelerau/docker-guide/README.md

 ![Figrue 4: The Docker Desktop app](images/figure4.png)

 # QuickStart: Megadetetor from the docker hub
 This is the quick start way of getting megadetector up and running using the docker hub version.
 This requires setting up a free account and then downloading the docker image that has been build via the team at Sydney Universities Inforatics Hub.
-An alternative option is to build it from the repo (This is shown below).
+An alternative option is to build it from the repo (This is further down the page if you are intested).
+To install from the hub you will need a docker hub account.

 ## Create a free account on docker hub
 1. Navigate to `hub.docker.com` and create a free account
 2. After creating your account an option will be available to connect to docker desktop (otherwise just login directly using the docker desktop app)